sinha-sanchay/sinha-sanchay/README.md

   <h1>Sanchay Sinha</h1>

-  <p>Hello, I'm Sanchay Sinha, a B.Tech CSE student currently in my third year with a CGPA of 9.43.
+  <p>Hello, I'm Sanchay Sinha, a B.Tech CSE student currently in my finar year with a CGPA of 9.46.
 I have a foundational knowledge of front-end development and am deeply interested in AI and Machine Learning.
 I am committed to enhancing my skills in these areas throughout the year.
 Here's a glimpse of what I bring to the table:</p>

   <h2>🔧Skills</h2>
   <ul>